jameslrivera/personal-soc-lab/README.md

 The setup establishes the foundation for the SOC lab, including virtualization for isolated environments and containerization for the Elastic Stack core components.
 This ensures a controlled, reproducible environment for testing without risking production systems.

 ### Crystal Fetch
-- Used Crystal Fetch to securely download the ISO files for Kali Linux and Windows 11.
-- This tool was chosen for its efficiency and integrity checks, ensuring tamper-free media.

-- This step is necessary to obtain bootable images for VM creation.
+- I ran into some trouble securley downloading the ISO image for the Windows 11 machine that would work with UTM, so I decided to use Crystal Fetch which is a MacOS application used to create Windows installer ISO files and is designed to be compatible with UTM.

 ### UTM
-- Set up two virtual machines in UTM (UTM is a free macOS virtualization tool supporting UEFI for modern OSes).
+- I chose to use UTM to set up the two virtual machines since it is a free and open source virtualization app built specifically for macOS.
+It makes the VM set up and ISO loading simple as well as supporting bridged network connection which is important for isolation.
-- **For Kali Linux:**
+- **Setup:**
-  - Create a new VM, attach the Kali ISO, configure bridged networking for external access (to communicate with the host and Windows VM), allocate 4GB RAM/2 cores, and boot from ISO to install.
+  - Create a new VM, choose virtualize, attach the ISO file , configure bridged networking for external access, allocate 4GB RAM/2 cores, and boot from ISO to install.
-- **For Windows 11:**
-  - Similar setup, attach Windows ISO, enable TPM 2.0/Secure Boot in UTM for compatibility, bridged network, 8GB RAM/4 cores, and install.
-- Bridged networking allows the VMs to reach the host MacBook (IP 10.0.0.106) and each other, essential for attack simulation and agent enrollment.

 ### Docker